 The expansion of renewable energy in G20 countries and beyond is crucial for achieving the ambitious goal of the Paris Agreement to mitigate the global average temperature increase to below 2°C above pre-industrial levels (United Nations, 2015).
-The European Union (EU) recommitted itself to the Agreement by passing the European Green Deal, aiming to become the first climate-neutral continent by 2050 (European Commission, 2019).
-In response to the economic recession due to the Covid-19 pandemic, the European Commission proposed an economic recovery program that reinforces the Just Transition Fund up to €40 billion (European Commission, 2020a), supporting environmentally-friendly investments.
+The European Union (EU) recommitted itself to the agreement by passing the European Green Deal, aiming to become the first climate-neutral continent by 2050 (European Commission, 2019).
+In response to the economic recession due to the Covid-19 pandemic, the European Commission increased its commitment appropriations of the multiannual financial framework for the years 2021 to 2027 by €750 billion (NextGeneration EU), assigning €10 billion to the Just Transition Fund.
+This fund supports environmentally-friendly investments and is further strengthened by €40billion of external revenue from the European Recovery Instrument.
 EU member states could use this opportunity to strengthen the economy with new perspectives for renewable energy production.